open-imx/imxInsights/README.md

     The intended audience for `imxInsights` consists of end users with basic Python knowledge.
 Therefore, the module offers a minimalistic API that is thoroughly documented.
     We leverage the remarkable `makedocs` plugins to effortlessly generate a polished website from documentations and markdown files.

-## This repository host the imx 12.0 implementation

-Transitioning from version 1.2.4 / 5.0.0 to 12.0.0 of this library necessitates extensive changes and significant code rewriting due to fundamental shifts in how imx files are utilized.

-!!! danger "New concept, breaking changes!"
-    ***This project is currently under active development and is not yet in its final form.***
-    ***As such, there may be frequent changes, incomplete features, or potential instability.***

-    ***-   We recommend using the stable and feature richer 0.1.0 release on for imx versions "1.2.4" and "5.0.0".***

-## Supported Python Versions

-!!! warning
-    ***Python Typehints are awesome therefor 3.9 and below will NOT be supported***.

-## Backlog and Roadmap
-<a href="https://github.com/orgs/open-imx/projects/5/" target="_blank">https://github.com/orgs/open-imx/projects/5/</a>

-### Contributing

-We welcome contributions from everyone!
-If you're interested in contributing to the project, please refer to our [contribution guidelines](CONTRIBUTING.md) for more information on the library's design.
-For any questions or discussions, feel free to ask in our [Discord channel](https://discord.gg/wBses7bPFg).

 ## Features
 - [X] Imx 1.2.4 5.0.0 and 12.0.0 (container) file import
 - [X] ImxExtension objects